jfinkels/equivalence/README.md

 In this paper we examine polynomial time kernel reductions among equivalence relations.

+This file was last updated on 11 January 2012.

 ## Downloading ##

 This paper can be found at https://github.com/jfinkels/equivalence.
 The